 Academic excellence is one of the defining characteristics of Georgetown.
 SCS students are expected to make consistent progress in their degree programs.
-Good academic standing is required to be considered for some special requests at the School-level (such as participation in the Consortium of Universities) and for other requests at the program level (such as approval for certain internships and independent studies).
+Students who are on academic probation may not be eligible for some special requests at the School-level (such as participation in the Consortium of Universities) and for other requests at the program level (such as approval for certain internships and independent studies).
 Students are subject to academic warning, probation, or termination depending upon their GPA and other factors.